Pancreas-Pratik/manhattanly/README.md

 ## Vignette

-See the [online vignette](http://sahirbhatnagar.com/manhattanly/) for example usage of the functions.
+See the [online vignette](https://sahirbhatnagar.com/manhattanly/) for example usage of the functions.

 ## Credit

-This package is inspired by the [`qqman`](https://github.com/stephenturner/qqman) package by [Stephen Turner](http://stephenturner.us/).
+This package is inspired by the [`qqman`](https://github.com/stephenturner/qqman) R package.
 The pre-processing of the data in the `manhattanly` package is based on the `qqman::manhattan` and `qqman::qq` functions.

-The splitting of the tasks into data pre-processing and plot rendering is inspired by the [`heatmaply`](https://github.com/talgalili/heatmaply) package by [Tal Galili](http://www.r-statistics.com/)
+The splitting of the tasks into data pre-processing and plot rendering is inspired by the [`heatmaply`](https://github.com/talgalili/heatmaply) R package.

 ## Related Work